 Tips for travelling as a group

-– Taking a large group to the Games requires careful planning, especially as the transport system will be much busier than usual.
-Think about how you are going to get to your venue, even if you regularly travel as a group.
+– Taking a large group to the Games requires careful planning – think about how you are going to get to your venue, even if you regularly travel as a group on London’s transport network.
 Use the spectator journey planner to help you.
-For most venues there's a range of transport options, including trains, coaches and river services - so pick the option that best suits your group and book your travel in advance.

 – In London, you may also want to consider travelling by river.
-A number of London 2012 venues are accessible by river, including Greenwich Park, North Greenwich Arena and the Royal Artillery Barracks.
+A number of London 2012 venues are accessible by river, including Greenwich Park, North Greenwich Arena, The Royal Artillery Barracks, Horse Guards Parade and Eton Dorney.
 River services offer a great way to get to your venue, avoid traffic and see some of the best sights London has to offer along the way.

-– There is limited parking available at venues for people with accessibility needs and only at Brands Hatch for all ticketed spectators.
-These must be booked in advance – call 0844 921 2012 or find out more online
+– A range of options are available for people with accessibility needs, but these must be booked in advance – call 0844 921 2012 or find out more online

 – It might be difficult to get your group into one train carriage or on one bus.
 Make sure all members of your group have their own ticket, a map, know where they are going, and where to meet if you get separated.
 Help and advice is on hand at London rail stations – look out for people wearing a magenta uniform.